jamescardona11/blog-posts/side-projects/building-a-side-project-part2.md

 Why do we need to do this?
 The answer is simple, you need to know what is the market, what is the competition, and how you can improve your project.
 The idea is not to copy the project but to learn from them, and make it better.

-## MVP
+## MVP or MVE

-When embarking on a new product, my initial step is to establish its Minimum Viable Product (MVP).
+Maybe you have heard about MVP, if not, here is a simple explanation:
 Various interpretations exist for what constitutes an MVP, but generally, it refers to a product with the fewest features necessary to address the core problem.
 Confining development efforts to the MVP is crucial for two primary reasons.